byteface/chode/README.md

 /Users/mike/Library/Application\ Support/Sublime\ Text\ 3/Packages/Chode

 restart and you're good to go.
+I will hopefully make it all more proper soon and get into PackageControl